sathvik-sankruth/academic-kickstart/content/project/Phase1Search.md

 **How code works:**<br>
  Read data which is a csv file from pandas.

- Tokenizer uses regular expressions to remove unwanted data.
+ Preprocess data to lower case.

+ Remove punctuations and apostrophe.

  Remove stop words using nltk.

+ Stem the data using Porter Stemming.

  Calculate term frequency.

  Calculate Inverse Document Frequency.

- Store tf-idf.
+ Store tf-idf in a new pickle file which saves lot of time.

  Query Words: <br>